alanrogers/hg19/README.md

 Within hg19.2bit, the chromosomes are sorted in numerical order.
 Legofit files, on the other hand, sort chromosomes in lexical order.
-One could use numerically-sorted fasta files with legofit, because the fast files are indexed, and bcftools could find the appropriate chromosome.
+One could use numerically-sorted fasta files with legofit, because the fasta files are indexed, and bcftools could find the appropriate chromosome.
 But this would involve a lot of seeking back and forth within the file.
 It should speed things up to sort the fasta files in lexical order.
 The job below also removes "chr" from the name